Marketing Beginner Updated 2026-03-22

 A webinar is a web-based seminar where a presenter shares slides, demos, or live instruction with an online audience who registers in advance and joins through a video conferencing link.

 Webinars sit at the intersection of education and lead generation.
 Attendees exchange their contact information (email, name, company) for access to the session.
 The brand gets leads.
 The attendees get free education.
-Both parties win — when the content is genuinely valuable.
+Both parties win.
+When the content is genuinely valuable.

 ON24’s 2024 Webinar Benchmarks Report found that the average webinar generates 500+ registrations and converts 56% of attendees into qualified leads.
 For B2B companies, webinars remain one of the most effective middle-of-funnel tactics.